NotARandomRock/UltimateDuping/README.md

 ## Wiki

-Check out the project repository wiki for more information (https://github.com/Rishon/UltimateDuping/wiki)
+Check out the wiki for more information (https://github.com/Rishon/UltimateDuping/wiki)

 ## Issues